bluxmit/alnoda-workspaces/workspaces/workspace-in-docker/README.md

 # Workspace-in-docker

-Workspace-in-docker - is a completely self-contained and fully isolated development environment, that runs inside docker container.
+Workspace-in-docker - is a completely self-contained and fully isolated development environment, that runs inside a docker container.
 This image includes everything necessary to start coding right away.
-In order to use Workspace-in-docker, you don't need to install or use any other tools, apart of docker itself.
-Workspace can be used on laptop, PC or launched on remote server with https and authentication.
-Can be shared, backed up, and it has versions.
+To use Workspace-in-docker, you don't need to install or use any other tools, apart from docker itself.
+Workspace can be used on a laptop, PC or launched on the remote server with HTTPS and authentication.
+Can be shared, backed up, and has versions.

 #### Try it out